JuliaCollections/DataStructures.jl/doc/source/sorted_containers.rst

 *SortedDict* is similar to the built-in Julia type ``Dict`` with the additional feature that the keys are stored in sorted order and can be efficiently iterated in this order.
-SortedDict is a subtype of Associative.
+SortedDict is a subtype of AbstractDict.
 It is generally slower than ``Dict`` because looking up a key requires an O(log *n*) tree search rather than an expected O(1) hash-table lookup time as with Dict.
 SortedDict is